Ravnur-Inc/ams-api-replacement-demo-app/sdk-ms-azure-management-demo/Readme.md

 1. Open a command prompt in your working directory
 2. Clone the repo: ```git clone https://github.com/Ravnur-Inc/ams-api-replacement-demo-app.git```
 3. Go to app folder ```cd ams-api-replacement-demo-app/sdk-ms-azure-management-demo```
+4. Get your RMS instance credentials using [these instructions](../docs/how-to-get-credentials.md)
-4. To configure the RMS connection, set the following environment variables (if you use the Ravnur RMS POC instance, contact us to get those credentials):
+5. To configure the RMS connection, set the following environment variables (if you use the Ravnur RMS POC instance, contact us to get those credentials):
 ```
 set Ravnur__SubscriptionId=<RMS account subscription ID>
 set Ravnur__ResourceGroupName=<RMS account resource group name>